spatialaudio/nbsphinx/doc/index.rst

 .. include:: ../README.rst

-All content shown below -- except for the section :doc:`rst` -- was generated from Jupyter notebooks.
+All content shown below -- except for the section :doc:`a-normal-rst-file` -- was generated from Jupyter notebooks.

 .. toctree::
     :maxdepth: 3